hampusborgos/react-html-id/README.md

 # react-html-id
-A npm package that allows you to use unique html IDs for components.
+A npm package that allows you to use unique html IDs for components without any dependencies on other libraries (obviously, you need to use React in your project).

 ## Purpose